esraamorsy131/Sales-Analysis-by-Excel/README.md

    - **By Category:** Highlighted the most profitable product categories.

-2. **Top Product by Quantity:** Identified the highest saled-generating product, giving us valuable insights into our best-sellers.
+2. **Top Product by Quantity:**  Identified the highest revenue-generating product, providing valuable insights into best-sellers.

 ## Project Outcome 🎯